MatthewHinton56/MatriceProject/README.md

 Reads in a system of a equations, using two parameters, # of Variables, and # of Equations.
 The variables are allowed are X1 ....
 X(# of variables), in any order.
 Each variable must be separated by " + " and the equation must be in the form X1 + 5X2 + 6X3 = 5 for example, with each opeator and variable separated by a space.
 Vector or variable form is specified, and if properly inputed, the answer will be pumped out

+## Matrix

+Matrix is the simplest of gui tabs, simply specify the number of columns and rows for the matrix.  press generate, and the matrix will be created.
+Fill with values of your choice, and use the functions listed to manipulate the matrix.

+## Function

+Uses the matrix function class and part of the Matrix gui.
+Specify the rows and columns for A, then press generate.
+It will generate A as well as the acceptable X vector and the vector b that will generated.
+Fill A with the desired function and press generate function, which will set the onto and 1 to 1 flags based on the matrix.
+The three buttons preform as specified by filling out the necessary vector, the output of the button will be placed in the necessary vector